What to know about hornets (Suzumebachi) in Japan

 Try Not to drive them out by hand

-Do not move.
+Do not move around.
 Do not make a big noise

 Try not to run away

-Hornets will fly after you running and will never stop the attack.
-Besides, you cannot run fast on bumpy trails in a mountain, would bring another risk.
+Hornets will fly after you run and will never stop the attack.
+Besides, you cannot run fast on bumpy trails in a mountain, which will bring another risk.

 What to do when you get a sting